 \begin{defn}[Basic] The exploded manifold $\ex B$ is basic if there is at most one morphism between any two polytopes in $\mathcal P(\ex B_{T})$. \end{defn}

 Making the assumption that $\ex B$ is basic very often simplifies combinatorial aspects of an argument.
 All examples of exploded manifolds discussed so far have been basic.

-Observe that if $\ex B$ is basic and every polytope in $\mathcal P(\ex B_{T})$ is a Delzant polytope (in other words it is locally isomorphic as an integral affine space to an open subset of the integral affine space $[0,\infty)^{m}$), the closure of each strata of $\totl B$ is a manifold.
+Observe that if $\ex B$ is basic and every polytope in $\mathcal P(\ex B_{T})$ is a Delzant polytope (in other words it is locally isomorphic as an integral affine space to an open subset of the integral affine space $[0,\infty)^{m}$), then the closure of each stratum of $\totl B$ is a manifold.